How to Choose a Kayak Trolling Motor Battery? Lithium VS. Lead acid

 How long can a 100Ah lithium battery power a kayak trolling motor?

-The duration of a 100 Uh The length of a lithium battery for a kayak trolling motor depends on several factors, including the motor's power consumption and the speed at which it's operating.
-To get an estimate of runtime, you'll need to calculate the amps your trolling motor draws and divide the battery capacity by that amps.
+The lifespan of a 100 Uh The lithium battery required for a kayak trolling motor depends on several factors, including the motor's power consumption and the operating speed.
+To estimate the runtime, you need to calculate your trolling motor's power consumption and divide the battery capacity by that consumption.

 Let's assume your trolling motor draws 25 amps at maximum speed.
 In this scenario, we can divide the battery capacity by the current draw to get an estimate:

-So if you have a 100 Uh If you use a lithium battery with a trolling motor that draws 25 amps at maximum speed, you can expect approximately 4 hours of runtime.
-It's important to note that this is only an estimate, and actual runtime may vary depending on factors such as environmental conditions and motor usage patterns.
+So if you have a 100 Uh Using a lithium battery with a trolling motor that draws 25 amps at maximum speed, you can expect a runtime of approximately 4 hours.
+It's important to note that this is only an estimate, and the actual runtime may vary depending on factors such as environmental conditions and motor usage patterns.

 Frequently asked questions about trolling motor batteries